felixarntz/wp-global-admin/README.md

 ## Compatibility

 Some parts of the plugin are very hacky to have WordPress behave the required way.
 Custom administration panels are not supported, therefore this is a necessary evil.
-Some minor issues can still appear as they can't be addressed at this point (for example functions like `self_admin_url()` or `is_blog_admin()` will not take the global administration panel into account).
+Some minor issues can still appear as they can't be addressed at this point (for example functions like `is_blog_admin()` will not take the global administration panel into account).
 [This Trac ticket aims to solve it.](https://core.trac.wordpress.org/ticket/37526)

 ## Installation and Setup

 You can download the plugin from GitHub.
 Just clone the master branch or download it as ZIP file.
-Note that the plugin requires WordPress 4.6-beta3 or higher.
+Note that the plugin requires WordPress 4.8 or higher.
 When using the plugin with WP Multi Network, please use the very latest version, at least [at this commit](https://github.com/stuttter/wp-multi-network/commit/4b131231813905addc6e6d5a139f7e598e92d989).

 Note that the plugin will initially hide the Networks UI of WP Multi Network.
 That is because this UI should only be available in the global administration panel.
 To enable it, define a constant `WP_ALLOW_MULTINETWORK` in your `wp-config.php` and set it to true.
 This will enable a new "Global Setup" menu item in the network admin.
 Follow the instructions to set up the global admin panel.